 A comprehensive intake evaluation will be conducted by a physician with expertise in insomnia and psychiatric disorders.
 You will have an opportunity to complete questionnaires for a systematic evaluation of emotional symptoms, stress, and various factors that will be considered for the recommendation of the appropriate modality of insomnia treatment.
-Then, a physician will conduct an interview with you.
+Then, an in-person interview and examination will take place at the UCLA Insomnia Clinic located in the 300 Medical Plaza building (or via telehealth).
 Following this thorough assessment, the evaluating physician will discuss treatment options with you, taking into account various factors including your own preference.

 To identify how to best treat your insomnia and track your progress, we will ask you to keep a sleep diary for one to two weeks.
 The cognitive part of CBT-I will teach you how to recognize and change thoughts and beliefs that impact your ability to sleep.
 You will learn skills that will help you to challenge and change negative thought patterns and worries that may prevent sleep.
 The behavioral part of CBT-I will help you develop good sleep habits, become aware of behaviors that keep you from sleeping well, and restore your ability to sleep soundly.